Rappsilber-Laboratory/XiSearch/README.md

 #### Isotope labelling

 Isotope labelling is supported in xiSEARCH as a custom setting.
-For samples that are fully labelled, or containing some heavy labelled protein, the LABEL can be defined by updating monoisotopic mass of each amino acid.
-For example, for 15N:
+For samples that are fully labelled, or containing some heavy labelled protein, the LABEL can be defined with the new monoisotopic mass of each affected amino acid.
+For example, for 15N on every amino-acid:

     LABEL:HEAVY::SYMBOL:An15;MODIFIED:A;MASS:72.034148775
     LABEL:HEAVY::SYMBOL:Cn15;MODIFIED:C;MASS:104.006219475